 log − Error logs go here.
 Rails creates scripts that help you manage various error logs.
 You'll find separate logs for the server (server.log) and each Rails environment (development.log, test.log, and production.log).

-test − The tests you write and those Rails creates for you all go here.
+test − The tests you write and those Rails creates for you, all goes here.
 You'll see a subdirectory for mocks (mocks), unit tests (unit), fixtures (fixtures), and functional tests (functional).

 tmp − Rails uses this directory to hold temporary files for intermediate processing.

-vendor − Libraries provided by third-party vendors (such as security libraries or database utilities beyond the basic Rails distribution) go here.
+vendor − Libraries provided by third-party vendors (such as security libraries or database utilities beyond the basic Rails distribution) goes here.

-Apart from these directories there will be two files available in demo directory.
+Apart from these directories, there will be two files available in the demo directory.

 README − This file contains a basic detail about Rail Application and description of the directory structure explained above.

-Rakefile − This file is similar to Unix Makefile which helps with building, packaging and testing the Rails code.
+Rakefile − This file is similar to Unix Makefile, which helps in building, packaging, and testing the Rails code.
 This will be used by rake utility supplied along with Ruby installation.